 Why don't open source solutions with proper add-ons cut it as CaaS

-However, while this change adds something which was clearly missing before, the architecture of the system remains the same – web-based, page-centric.
+However, while this change adds something which was missing before, the architecture of the system remains the same – web-based, page-centric.
 There are still no good ways to structuring content in a custom way, there are scaling issues, and content and presentation continue living together.

 You made it this far, wow.
 Time for a reward.
 We'd like to treat you to a free trial of Contentful.
 Sign up now and tweet us what you think.